 The Pros and Cons of Glass Countertops

-Glass countertops have quickly shifted into the mainstream and are now in popular demand amongst homeowners looking to add something that is stylishly elegant to the kitchen.
+Glass countertops have quickly shifted into the mainstream and are now in popular demand amongst homeowners looking to add stylishly elegant to the kitchen.
 But perhaps their most appreciated is their versatility.

 They offer homeowners a wide variety of different styles, ranging from back-painted glass, crushed glass, textured glass to even glass with LED.
 You certainly won’t be short of options or reasons why to opt for glass countertops.